Characters: Jo Jos Bizarre Adventure Part 4

 - The Masquerade: He claims that he is maintaining this in front of his mother.

-- Mundane Utility: His first appearance has him act as rigged dice.
+- Mundane Utility: His first appearance has him acting as rigged dice.

 - Pointy Ears